joinhandshake/fast_inserter/README.md

 ### check_for_existing

 Queries the table for any values which already exist and removes them from the values to be inserted.
-This query uses 'static_columns' and 'variable_column' for determining uniqueness.
+This query uses 'static_columns' and 'variable_column' for determining uniqueness unless the `check_existing_columns` option is specified.
 Default is false.

+### check_existing_columns

+When the `check_for_existing` option is `true`, specify an array of column names to use for the existing values check instead of the default behavior of checking all static columns plus variable columns.

 ### group_size